PavanRangani/docs/docs/prd/tasks/tasks.md

 Accountable : Not mandatory .
 Only single person is allowed.
 Consulted / Informed : Not mandatory.
 Multiple users can be added

 Same user can be added in the different roles but same user can not be added in same role.
-In this case, it will show error `Duplicate values not allowed`. //TODO (review error text)
+In this case, it will show error `Duplicate value is not allowed`.